hjleepapa/1.main/HACKATHON_PITCH.md

 ## What it does

-Sambanova is an enterprise voice AI productivity assistant that:
+Convonet is an enterprise voice AI productivity assistant that:

 - 📞 **Voice-First Productivity:** Call a phone number, authenticate with voice PIN, manage your entire workflow through conversation
 - 👥 **Team Collaboration:** Multi-tenant teams with role-based access, assign tasks to members by voice ("Assign code review to John")